Institute for the Arts (IFTA): Camps and Institutes

 - Be able to work independently and in large groups.

 - Maintain positive relationships with peers and adults.

 Students have 30 minutes for lunch.

-FCPS Food Services provides lunch for $3.50 or students may bring a lunch from home.
+FCPS Food Services provides lunch for a fee or students may bring a lunch from home.
 FCPS students can use their school accounts or pay with cash.
 Non-FCPS students can pay with cash.
 School lunch accounts are unable to be loaded during the summer program.
 If students plan to buy lunch parents should add enough for each day of camp.

 Starting mid-June (specific date TBD), view the lunch menu by school location.
 Vending machines are available.

 There is bus transportation from select FCPS high schools and middle schools outside of the Fairfax High School pyramid.
 Transportation to and from these schools is the responsibility of the parent/guardian.
 Transportation information will be communicated to families prior to the start of the program.